Regaining some verve

 And though I am just a technical hand helping others I suddenly found myself working with aspects that were my key area of expertise and then to learn that the environment was built and managed by an ex-colleague whose activities I once oversaw – the world is a very small place and reputations are just priceless.

-I also found the social and communicative part of the technical persona coming out in certain discussions, I am usually for full disclosure that allows for users to understand how things might affect them; the jury is usually out on that in the heat of the moment but hindsight always prove that the best approach and experience shows I have kept my job for being informative where heads might have rolled.
+I also found the social and communicative part of the technical persona coming out in certain discussions, I am usually for full disclosure that allows users to understand how things might affect them; the jury is usually out on that in the heat of the moment but hindsight always prove that the best approach and experience shows I have kept my job for being informative where heads might have rolled.

 No worries for form on forms

-Whilst I did make it through the week, I also had to register as an employee of my company which was an inscrutable online application process that my highly educated native Dutch speaking neighbour found extraneous – spare a thought for those of us who have to tackle double Dutch.
+Whilst I did make it through the week, I also had to register as an employee of my company which was an inscrutable online application process that my highly educated native Dutch-speaking neighbour found extraneous – spare a thought for those of us who have to tackle double Dutch.

 Phew!

-A long weekend, I have and without the mobile phone alarm to alarm me in the morning, I was up in time, but realised there was no need to prepare for work, I rolled over and …
+A long weekend, and without the mobile phone alarm to alarm me in the morning, I was up in time, but realised there was no need to prepare for work, I rolled over and …

 No comments: